ansys/pyaedt-examples/examples/aedt_general/index.rst

 Pre-processing and post-processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These examples show how to use some general PyAEDT capabilities.
+Provides examples of some general AEDT pre-processing and post-processing capabilities.

-.. grid:: 3
+.. grid:: 2

    .. grid-item-card:: Configuration files
       :padding: 2 2 2 2